phetsims/geometric-optics/doc/model.md

 ## Optics (Lens and Mirror)

+An _optic_ is an optical element or optical component in an optical instrument or system.

 This simulation supports two types of optics: lens (convex, concave) and mirror (convex, concave, flat).
 The lens is considered to be ideal, and free of spherical and comatic aberrations.

 The mirror is modeled as a lens with index of refraction = 2.
 The flat mirror is modeled as a convex mirror with a very large radius of curvature (100,000 cm).